Team BRIT is a competitive motor racing team consisting of disabled drivers.

 In 2019 we raced the Aston Martin in the Britcar

 Championship and our rookies took part in the BMW 116 Trophy

 in our BMW 1 series cars.

-In 2020, we're racing the Aston Martin in the Endurance Category of the Britcar Championship and our rookies are racing our BMWs in the newly formed Trophy Category.
+In 2020 and in 2021, we're racing the Aston Martin in the Endurance Category of the Britcar Championshi

 To support, inspire and